Skip to main content

 Closing the event, Zittrain gave a sweeping talk that connected the wow-factor of innovation back to the greater societal context.
 The George Bemis Professor of International Law at Harvard Law School and Harvard Kennedy School and Professor of Computer Science at SEAS, Zittrain reminded the audience to be mindful not only of the immense benefits of transformative technologies like artificial intelligence, but also of the potential for unforeseen risks and exploitation.
 “As the markets are working their magic, who should be responsible?” he asked, later noting that “even as we might be debating this, the technology is evolving under us.”

-Tags: physical science, Grid Accelerator, Startups
+Tags: physical science, Grid Accelerator, startups

 Press Contact: Kirsten Mabry | (617) 495-4157